earnestt1234/FED3_Viz/Manual.md

 All this makes the code somewhat verbose, but it aims to make the script run-able without modification.

-Plot Code is displayed in a new window, and can be saved as a `.py` or `.txt` file using the Save As... button at the bottom of the window.
+Plot Code is displayed in a new window, and can be saved as a `.py` or `.txt` file using the Save As...
+Button at the bottom of the window.

 **Saving Data**